pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 To prepare the Prisma configuration before you install any scanners:

+### Obtain Console URL and Access Keys and Token

-1. Obtain your Prisma Compute Console url and Access Keys and Token.
-See [Access keys](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys) in the Prisma documentation.
+Obtain your Prisma Compute Console URL and Access Keys and Token.
+See [Access keys](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys) in the Palo Alto Networks documentation.

   >**Note** Generated tokens expire after an hour.

+### Create Prisma Secret

+To create a Prisma secret, follow the instructions in the sections below.

+#### Access Token Authentication

-2. Create a Prisma secret YAML file and insert the base64 encoded Prisma API token into the `prisma_token`:
+1. Create a Prisma secret YAML file and insert the base64 encoded Prisma API token into the `prisma_token`:

     ```yaml
     apiVersion: v1